pain2gain/Chatbot_IBM_Watson/README.md

 3. Node-SDK Express `npm install express`

 <h2>Explanation</h2>
-First of all, it's necessary to explain the `relations` between every part for the Frame diagram:
+First of all, it's necessary to explain the `relations` between every part for the frame diagram:

 <h4>*User & GUI</h4>